Tariffs On the Horizon: Expect Supply Chain Implications

 An increasing share of Chinese exports is going to Southeast Asian countries, he says.
 While some of that shift might reflect increased demand in those countries, some of that trade flow could be a diversion to an intermediate destination before eventual export to the U.S. to avoid tariffs, he says.

-The October Manufacturing ISM® Report on Business® indicated that companies were advancing deliveries of products coming from overseas that will likely see delta tariffs, Fiore says.
+The October Manufacturing ISM® Report on Business® indicated that companies were advancing deliveries of products coming from overseas that will likely see tariffs, Fiore says.
 Chinese imports to Mexico and shipments to Vietnam are accelerating — as are shipments from Vietnam to the U.S., he says.

 “All three areas indicate that the statement of origin may change but there may still be large Chinese content from products coming from Vietnam and Mexico,” Fiore says.
 “For the last six months, comments (from Report on Business® survey respondents) have suggested that companies that use Chinese suppliers are encouraging their Chinese suppliers to open businesses in Mexico.”